 - Should I develop my own Input Output Diagram?

-Each process of PMBOK® is designed to produce some output and for that, it applies tools & techniques on a set of inputs.
+Each process of PMBOK® Guide is designed to produce some output and for that, it applies tools & techniques on a set of inputs.
 Let’s begin with each component of ITTO one by one:

-- What are the input in ITTO?
-Before starting activities of a process, you need to think all the pre-requisite items which facilitate the creation of the output.
+- What is the input in ITTO?
+Before starting activities of a process, you need to think about all the pre-requisite items which ease the creation of the output.
 Let’s suppose; you are planning to develop a plan for your project requirements and scope.
 For that, you are thinking –

 All of these items are Input in ITTO, as all of these items support you in developing the Scope Management Plan and Requirement Management Plan.

-- What are the Tools and Technique in ITTO?
+- What are the Tools and Techniques in ITTO?
 After consideration of input, the next step you take is to carry out activities involved in the process.
 In your developing Scope and Requirements Management plan example –

 Below is the consolidated view of the Plan Scope Management Process:

-- Commonly used Inputs in all ITTO:
+Commonly used Inputs in all ITTO:

-Project Management Plan: The Project Management Plan in PMBOK® Guide Fifth Edition is central to all the project work and defines how the project will be executed, monitored & controlled, and closed.
-You may easily observe that Project Management Plan comes as an Input in most of the Planning processes because it provides an approach to developing plans.
+- Project Management Plan: The Project Management Plan in PMBOK® Guide is central to all the project work.
+And, defines how the project will be executed, monitored & controlled, and closed.
+You may easily observe that the Project Management Plan comes as an Input in most of the Planning processes because it provides an approach to developing plans.
 Also, as it defines how to do work and how to monitor the project progress, thus it comes in many Execution and Monitoring & Controlling processes.
-In summary, you can see Project Management Plan as an Input in half of the processes.
+In summary, you can see the Project Management Plan as an Input in half of the processes.
 The Complete Guide to PMP® Exam ITTO (Inputs, Tools, Techniques, and Outputs) list all the processes which take Project Management Plan as an Input:

 - Commonly Generated Output: